-A recommendation letter is an honest assessment of various aspects of your person, including your performance in the classroom, your performance in research, your overall attitude, your work ethic, and your ability to work with others.
+A letter of recommendation is an honest assessment of various aspects of you as a person, including your performance in the classroom, your performance in research, your overall attitude, your work ethic, and your ability to work with others.